s00500/ESPUI/README.md

-ESPUI is a simple library to make a web-based user interface for your projects using the **ESP8266** or the **ESP32** It uses web sockets and lets you create, control, and update elements on your GUI through multiple devices like phones and tablets.
+ESPUI is a simple library to make a web-based user interface for your projects using the **ESP8266** or the **ESP32** It uses web sockets and lets you create,

+ol, and update elements on your GUI through multiple devices like phones and tablets.

 ESPUI uses simple Arduino-style syntax for creating a solid, functioning user